lingzhq/agentscope/examples/training/data_augment/README.md

 ### Objective of the Data-Centric Approach

 Training can be inefficient if tasks are too easy or too hard.
-This example addresses this by providing **selector** to dynamically select tasks using **data feedback**, which empowers users to explore and implement their own data-centric strategies, such as focusing on "productively challenging" samples, to maximize training efficiency.
+This example addresses this by providing **selectors** to dynamically select tasks using **data feedback**.
+This empowers users to explore and implement their own data-centric strategies, such as focusing on "productively challenging" samples, to maximize training efficiency.

 ## Dataset Preparation

 To enable difficulty-based sampling, our training data needs to include features that represent the "difficulty" of each task.

 1.  **Base Dataset**: You can use any standard math problem dataset.
-A good example is math data in [LLM360/guru-RL-92k](https://huggingface.co/datasets/LLM360/guru-RL-92k), which comes pre-annotated with pass rates from different LLMs, serving as direct difficulty features.
+A good example is the math data in [LLM360/guru-RL-92k](https://huggingface.co/datasets/LLM360/guru-RL-92k), which comes pre-annotated with pass rates from different LLMs, serving as direct difficulty features.
-2.  **Build Your Own Features**: If you use your own dataset, you can generate these features by pre-running several models of varying capabilities and recording their pass rates (can be done in [Trinity](https://github.com/modelscope/Trinity-RFT/pull/440)).
+2.  **Build Your Own Features**: If you use your own dataset, you can generate these features by pre-running several models of varying capabilities and recording their pass rates.
+This can be done within the [Trinity](https://github.com/modelscope/Trinity-RFT/pull/440) framework.
 3.  **Data Format**: The final dataset should be in HuggingFace format.
-In this example, data will be transfered to *GSM8K format* according to the [workflow](../react_agent/main.py).
-Besides the task content, it should include the difficulty feature columns you've defined (e.g., `qwen_7b_pass_rate`, `qwen_30b_pass_rate`).
+In this example, data will be transferred to *GSM8K format* according to the [workflow](../react_agent/main.py).
+Besides the task content, it must include the difficulty feature columns you've defined (e.g., `qwen_7b_pass_rate`, `qwen_30b_pass_rate`).
-4. **Example data preparation**: We provide the data preparation script of this example, you can execute the script `python prepare_data.py`.
+4.  **Example Data Preparation**: We provide a script for this example.
+Simply execute `python prepare_data.py` to generate the required dataset.

 ## Code Implementation

 ### Agent Workflow & Judge Function

-This example follows the foundational [math-agent example](../react_agent/main.py), adopting its `run_react_agent` and `gsm8k_judge` as the agent workflow and judge function, respectively.
-For implementation details, please refer to the explanations and code in that example.
+This example follows the foundational [math-agent example](../react_agent/main.py), adopting its `run_react_agent` and `gsm8k_judge` as the `workflow_func` and `judge_func`, respectively.
+This highlights a key benefit: you can apply training strategies without altering your core agent logic.

-### Data-Centric Features
+### Design of Data-Centric Features

-Leveraging the powerful data processing capabilities of **`Trinity`**, **AgentScope-Tuner** provides interfaces for advanced operations such as data preprocessing, task selection strategies, and experience filtering.
-We introduce two core features below.
+Leveraging the powerful data processing capabilities of **`Trinity`**, **AgentScope-Tuner** provides interfaces for advanced operations like task selection and experience processing.

 #### Task Selector

-The `Task Selector` determines how samples are selected from a dataset. **AgentScope-Tuner** supports various built-in selectors, which can be easily configured in Python.
+The `Task Selector` determines how samples are selected from a dataset.
+It is configured within the `Dataset` object in your Python script.

 - **Built-in Selectors**:
   - `sequential`: Samples are selected in a fixed order.
   - `shuffle`: The dataset is shuffled at the beginning of each epoch.
   - `random`: Samples are randomly chosen with replacement for each batch.
   - `offline_easy2hard`: Samples are sorted by a predefined feature for curriculum learning.
-  - `difficulty_based` (Custom): An adaptive sampler based on task difficulty.
+  - `difficulty_based` (Customized): An adaptive sampler based on task difficulty.

 > For more details on `Task Selector`, including how to implement a custom selector based on feedback signals, please refer to Trinity's **[Selector Development Guide](https://github.com/modelscope/Trinity-RFT/blob/main/docs/sphinx_doc/source/tutorial/develop_selector.md)**.